nkewden/student-store/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+### Reflection

+- Did the topics in your labs prepare you to complete the assigment?
+Be specific, which features in your weekly assigment did you feel unprepared to complete?

+The twitter lab was excellent preparation for this week's project because of the components.
+In the twitter lab, we had a component for every portion which was similar design for the student store.
+I wasn't prepared for connecting all the components together to make them function as one.
+Although it was my first time using REACT, I'm sure it was a bit easier with more practice.

+-  If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc?

+If I had more time, I would differently add more features.
+With the API we used, we had limited items in the store and I would've loved to use more things that a visitor would've liked to buy.
+I would've also added the stretch feature like the - and + on the items.

+- Reflect on your project, what went well? were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+The collaboration I had with my team went well because whenever I or a peer got stuck, we would work together as a team to come up with a solution.
+This is important because we all felt included and not to be afraid to as questions.
+At the beginning of the project, the direction of the project was not clear.
+My team as well as others worked on other things not required this week.
+It would've been a lot better if the direction was clear from the start.